flaviotsf/flaviotsf.github.io/_posts/2014-01-01-Backstage.md

 Perfect fits are conferences or sporting events like Winbledon or the US Open, for exemple.

 Backstage used a [node.js](http://nodejs.org) module to connect to the [Twitter Streaming API](https://dev.twitter.com/docs/api/streaming).

-Every time a certain tweet matched my watched hashtag, Backstage woud:
+Every time a certain tweet matched my watched hashtag, Backstage would:

 * Save the data into a no-sql (MongoDB) database
 * Run a few other processes.
 I was extracting links as well so I could build a 'top list' of links shared.
 To do that, I used Cheerio to extract titles, descriptions and thumbnail images from the links that were being shared.

-The goal of Backstage was to have:
+My goals for Backstage:

 * List of most popular tweets on that topic
 * List of media items associated with that hashtag (videos, images)